 More than 8,500 stores are scheduled to be shuttered in 2017.
 JC Penny, Macy’s, Sears, Kmart, Crocs, BCBC, Bebe, Abercrombie & Fitch and Guess are some of them marquee retailing names that will be closing down mall and strip mall stores.
 The Limited is going out of business and closing down all 250 of its stores.

 The demise of the mall “brick and mortar” retail store is popularly attributed to the growth of online retail sales.
+Many of which are fueled by social media marketing campaigns.
+I hear socialfollow helps you get followers for your Instagram if you’re interested in increasing your conversion rates for your e-commerce store but I digress.
 To be sure, online retailing is eating into the traditional retail sales

 distribution mechanism – but not as much as the spin-meisters would have have you believe.

-At the beginning of 2015, e-commerice sales were about 7% of total retail sales.
+At the beginning of 2015, e-commerce sales were about 7% of total retail sales.
 By the end

 of 2016, that metric rose to 8.3%.
 However, looking at the overall numbers reveals that